Ramón Calderé: Club career

 Born in Vila-rodona, Tarragona, Catalonia, Calderé was a product of local club FC Barcelona's youth system, having spent several seasons with their reserves.
 In an unassuming loan spell, he made his La Liga debut with Real Valladolid in 1980–81.

 At already 25, Calderé was promoted to the first team, helping them win the league title in his first season even though he was not first choice.
 In summer 1988, he signed for fellow top-flight Real Betis against his wishes, being relegated in his debut campaign.

 Calderé retired in 1993 at the age of 34, with lowly UE Sant Andreu also in his province of birth, and subsequently took up coaching, mainly with modest teams in the region: CE Premià – twice – UE Cornellà, CF Gavà, UE Castelldefels, CF Badalona, AD Ceuta, CF Reus Deportiu, CD Teruel, CF Palencia and Burgos CF. In June 2008, whilst a manager of Reus, he was arrested following an alleged assault on a civil guard during a match at Sangonera Atlético CF.

-Other than working in his country's lower leagues, Calderé also had a brief assistant spell at Sint-Truidense V.V. in the Belgian First Division A, under his compatriot Tintín Márquez.
+Other than working in his country's lower leagues, Calderé also had a brief assistant spell at Sint-Truidense V.V. in the Belgian Pro League, under his compatriot Tintín Márquez.